 Select an image in a note to see its size as a percentage.
+The size display will update as the image is being resized.

 Figure 232.
 Image Size Displayed as a Percentage When Selected

 Find and Replace in Notes

 Click the Find & Replace button in the Content Area toolbar to open the Find and Replace fields.
 Type the text you're searching for in the Find field and the replacement text in the Replace field.
 All matches to the Find field will be highlighted in the note.
 Use the arrow keys move back and forth between each occurrence to preview when you'll be replacing.
 Use the Replace button to replace specific instances one at a time, or the All button to replace all instances of your search criteria.